 Print Your 2014 Quick Almanac!

-- You can print this 198kb html version on a single page if you shrink to 60% and print in landscape mode with minimal margins.
+- HTML "Web" Version: You can print this 198kb html version on a single page if you shrink to 60% and print in landscape mode with minimal margins.

-- or download the 29kb Open Office Spreadsheet version here.
+- Open Office (and some Excel): or download the 29kb Open Office Spreadsheet version here.
 This will open perfectly in the open source program (Open Office), and may be opened in Word PerfectTM or ExcelTM but some formatting may be altered.

 Special Notes about Your Calendar